Stars join thousands waiting to learn wildfire’s damage toll

 In Northern California, the small inland town of Paradise was virtually wiped out by a fast-moving blaze that destroyed more than 6,700 buildings and claimed nine lives as of Saturday.

+Rainn Wilson, who played Dwight on “The Office,” indicated online that he and his family were away when flames “roared down the creek bed behind our house and missed it by a dozen yards!”

+“Thousands of others have lost homes and pets and precious belongings.
+Especially the residents of Paradise who have lost lives,” he tweeted.

-Although the fatalities overshadowed the loss of property, Malibu’s fame inevitably called attention to the status of its multimillion-dollar homes, including one made famous in ABC’s reality dating series “The Bachelor.”
+Although the fatalities overshadowed any loss of property, Malibu’s fame inevitably called attention to the state of its multimillion-dollar homes, including one made famous in ABC’s reality dating series “The Bachelor.”

 The show’s producers said in a statement Saturday that, with the area closed to traffic, they didn’t know the condition of what is primarily a private residence.
 They said their main concern “is with the family who has been displaced, their neighbors, and all the communities impacted by this tragic fire.”